bartongroup/RATS/README.md

 ## Contact information

 The rats R package was developed by members of [The Barton Group] (http://www.compbio.dundee.ac.uk) at [The University of Dundee] (http://www.dundee.ac.uk).
-It was conceived by Dr. Nick Schurch, and implemented by Dr. Kimon Froussios and Dr. Kira Mourao.
+It was conceived by Dr. Nick Schurch, and refined and implemented by Dr. Kimon Froussios and Dr. Kira Mourao.

 To **report problems** or **ask for assistance**, please raise a new issue [on the project's support forum](https://github.com/bartongroup/Rats/issues).
 Providing a *reproducible working example* that demonstrates your issue is strongly encouraged.
 Also, be sure to **read the vignette(s)**, and browse/search